ced352/ced352/README.md

 ## Hi there 👋
 I'm currently learning Web Development and am interested in the Backend side.
-Fun fact: I started drinking coffee and using GitHub today (9/29/24).

 <!--
 **ced352/ced352** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.